nginxinc/nginx-amplify-doc/amplify-guide.md

  * A unique master process and its workers, started from a distinct binary
  * Runs with a default config path, or with a custom path set in the command-line parameters

-**Note.** The agent will try to detect all unique NGINX instances currently running on a host, and will create *separate* leaf objects for monitoring.
-NGINX objects are always the leaf objects having a single parent object (the OS).
+**Note.** The agent will try to detect all unique NGINX instances currently running on a host, and will create *separate* objects for monitoring.
+On a single system several NGINX objects always have the same parent object (the OS).

 ### Configuring NGINX for Amplify metric collection